elizabethsong/page-rank/README.md

 ```

 Alternatively, run make_personalization_vector function to filter and search.
-This returns web pages that are important if other coronavirus webpages think it's important.
+This command returns web pages that are important if other coronavirus webpages think it's important.

 To run:
 ```